 3. Mental stimulation

 Bones are a great way to keep a bored dog happy.
-Chewing is a favourite past time for most dogs, and giving them a bone will help to keep them both physically and mentally occupied.
+Chewing is a favourite pastime for most dogs and giving them a bone will help to keep them both physically and mentally occupied.
 Usually, chewing bones keeps your pup out of trouble and ensures that they are chewing on something healthy instead of your shoes or your baseboards.

 Recreation bones, like beef femurs or marrow bones, are great for letting your dog work their jaw, but aren’t designed to be consumed.
 If your dog is a serious chewer with a powerful jaw or has compromised dental health, stick to softer edible bones that are safe to consume.

 4. Skin & Coat